gost/gost.github.io/_posts/blog/2017-10-02-gost-on-kubernetes.markdown

 Kubernetes builds upon a decade and a half of experience at Google running production workloads at scale.

 In this blog we are going to run GOST in Kubernetes.
 We are using a small edition of Kubernetes called Minikube to test things out.
-Minikube is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop.

-So step 1 is to install MiniKube, you can find installation instructions for Mac, Linux and Windows at https://kubernetes.io/docs/tasks/tools/install-kubectl/
+So step 1 is to install Minikube, you can find installation instructions for Mac, Linux and Windows at https://kubernetes.io/docs/tasks/tools/install-kubectl/

 Step 2 is to start the Minikube cluster: